matzesoft/DynamicLedMatrix/README.md

 DynamicLedMatrix is an IoT student project to dynamically display sensor data on an RGB Matrix and web dashboard.
 It leverages Arduino- and Adafruit-hardware and a dashboard built with Next.js.

 ### Architecture
-The system contains of four components:
+The system contains of four main components:

 ```
  [ Next.js Webapp ]